Divine-Star-Software/DivineVoxelEngine/README.md

 #### Notes

 This engine was developed on top of the V8 engine through severing it as an Electron app.
 So, it may not be computable with all browsers.

+#### Terms
+- Voxel
+  - Defined as a discrete element comprising a three-dimensional entity.
+  - Used in the engine to create blocks, half-blocks, plants, and so on.
+  - In the engine they are created as classes and registered with the shape manager.
+They must have certain functions.
+- Voxel Substance
+  - Each voxel must be defined as a type of substance.
+  - Solid and transparent voxels are rendered in the same mesh.
+  - Flora, Fluid, and Magma voxels have seperate meshes.
+- Voxel Substance Types
+  - Solid
+  - Transparent
+  - Flora
+  - Fluid
+  - Magma
+- Voxel Pallet
+  - A map of voxel state ids to numbers
+  - Used to get the true voxel id for a world or chunk.
+- Voxel Shape
+  - The actual base mesh shape of a voxel.
+  - In the engine they are created as classes and registered with the shape manager.
+They must have certain functions.
+  - They are passed the current chunk meshe's data and populate it with the needed data based on the chunk template.
+- Chunk Template
+  - Flat typed arrays that are generated from the chunk processor by going through the chunk data.
+  - Represents things such as visible faces, texture uvs, shape ids and so on.
+  - Face data is stored as an 8 bit number.
+First 6 bits for each face.
+    - If a voxel is not visible at all it is not sent.
+- Chunk
+  - A section of the world.
+  - Default defined as a 16x16x256 area.
+  - Voxels stored as a 3d array as in chunk\[x\]\[z\]\[y\]

 #### Chunk Data